 Disclaimer: Stantec assumes no responsibility for data supplied in electronic format.
-The recipient accepts full responsibility for verifying the accuracy and completeness of the data.
-The recipient releases Stantec, its officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data.
+The recipient accepts full responsibility for verifying the accuracy and comple officers, employees, consultants and agents, from any and all claims arising in any way from the content or provision of the data. ess of the data.
+The recipient rel